 From 1961 to 1966 Hill worked in the Federal Housing Administration, becoming Federal Housing Commissioner in the Department of Housing and Urban Development.
 He returned to private practice in Richmond as a partner in Hill, Tucker and Marsh and in 1968 Hill won Quarles v.
 Philip Morris, a landmark equal employment opportunity case against the giant tobacco company.
 Hill continued to practice until retiring at age 91 in 1998, although by that time he was blind and in a wheelchair.

-Oliver White Hill who was a member of Sigma Pi Phi and Omega Psi Phi fraternities, died on Sunday, August 5, 2007, at the age of 100.
+Oliver White Hill was a member of Sigma Pi Phi Fraternity and its Grand Sire Archon (President) from 1964 to 1966.
+He was also a member of Omega Psi Phi Fraternity.
+He died on Sunday, August 5, 2007, at the age of 100.
 His wife, Berensia Ann Walker Hill, predeceased him in 1993.
 They had one son, Oliver White Hill, Jr.